Skip to main content

 To measure whether our advertising works

 We run ads on platforms like Google and Meta to help other co-parents find Switchdays.
-To understand whether those ads are working, we may place conversion tracking pixels on certain pages — typically the sign-up page and the "schedule created" confirmation page.
+To understand whether those ads are working, we need to know when an ad click turns into a sign-up — but we do it without tracking you around the web and without storing anything on your device.

 Our lawful basis is legitimate interest.
-We've weighed this carefully: we need to know whether our advertising spend is effective, but we've chosen the most minimal implementation possible.
-We accept that this means less precise measurement and potentially less efficient ad spend.
-That's a trade-off we're comfortable with.
+We need to know whether our advertising spend is effective, and we've chosen the most minimal implementation we could: no browser tracking, no device storage, and nothing personal sent to the platform.
+We accept this means slightly less precise measurement, and we're comfortable with that trade-off.

 To communicate with you